acend/container-basics-training/content/en/docs/03/_index.md

 > Question: What's wrong?
 Am I an idiot?

 Answer: No!
-You have just done what was stated in the instructions.
-An error is popping up!
+You've just done what was stated in the instructions.
+As a result, an error has popped up!

 ```
 error: database is uninitialized and password option is not specified